thosgood/this-weeks-finds/markdown/51-100/week099.md

 little exercise to show this.

-3) The analog of subtracting vectors is forming the "cokernel" of a morphism f: x → y.
+3) The analog of subtracting vectors is forming the "cokernel" of a morphism f: x \to y.
 If x and y are Hilbert spaces, the cokernel of f is just the orthogonal complement of the range of f.
 In other words, for Hilbert spaces we have "direct differences" as well as direct sums.
 However, the notion of cokernel makes sense in any category with a zero